-1. Entries for the each month’s competition must be submitted by the fourth Thursday of the preceding month or as otherwise determined by the Subcommittee.
+- Entries for the each month’s competition must be submitted by the fourth Thursday of the preceding month or as otherwise determined by the Subcommittee.

-3. All competition entries must have a specific title.
-“Untitled” or “Untitled No 1″ or similar will not be regarded as a specific title.
-The primary title (i.e. the image name minus identifying file extension or prefixes) used in the first instance is to remain unchanged should the image subsequently be re-entered in any other CBCC competition or interclub competition.
+- All competition entries must have a specific title.
+“Untitled” or “Untitled No 1” or similar will not be regarded as a specific title.
+The primary title (i.e. the image name minus identifying file extension or prefixes) used in the first instance is to remain unchanged should the image subsequently be re-entered in any other Club competition or interclub competition.

 Rejection of Entries

-1. The Competition Secretary may reject any entry which fails to comply with these rules or which is deemed to be otherwise inappropriate.
+- The Subcommittee may reject any entry which fails to comply with these rules or which is deemed to be otherwise inappropriate.

-2. A member whose image has been rejected by the Competition Secretary must be notified of that rejection, and provided with the reason(s) for that rejection.
-This advice will be provided as soon as practicable prior to the competition date.
+- A member whose image has been rejected by the Subcommittee must be notified of that rejection, and provided with the reason(s) for that rejection.
+This advice will be provided as soon as practicable before the competition date.

-3. At the discretion of the Competition Secretary, substitute images may be accepted for entries that are rejected.
+- At the discretion of the Subcommittee, substitute images may be accepted for entries that are rejected.

-1. Competitions are held in Print and Digital Projected Image sections.
-All monthly competitions are open subject.
+- Competitions are held in Print and Projected Image sections.
+All monthly competitions are Open subject.

-3. Set subject sections are also held periodically.
+- Set subject sections are also held periodically.
 These will be in addition to the Open subject competition.
-Members may submit up to two entries in set subject competition.
+Members may submit up to two entries in a set subject competition.
 Set subject competitions are held in the Projected Images format only.
-Dates, subjects and subject definitions and image format are listed on the syllabus and/or the club website.
+Dates, subjects and subject definitions and are listed on the syllabus and/or the club website.

-ii) The maximum horizontal dimension is 1400 pixels and the maximum vertical dimension is 1050 pixels.
-Files must be saved as 8 bit JPEG and sRGB colour space, saved at a suitable JPEG quality to give a file no greater than 1000 kb.
+- The maximum horizontal dimension is 1920 pixels and the maximum vertical dimension is 1080 pixels.
+Files must be saved as 8 bit JPEG and sRGB colour space, saved at a suitable JPEG quality to give a file no greater than 5000 kb.